2007 Grand Prix of Houston: Race

 Pole sitter Will Power was passed by Sébastien Bourdais and Justin Wilson at the drop of the green flag.
 Bourdais short cut a chicane and was forced to drop back into 2nd behind Wilson.
 On lap 14 Bourdais regained the lead and built a long lead over Wilson.
 The first round of pit stops were done under a yellow caused by debris.
 Oriol Servia, substituting again for the injured Paul Tracy, left the pits in 2nd, while Bourdais' teammate Graham Rahal got out in 3rd.
-The top three remained static until lap 66 when Oriol Servia's green flag pit stop was balked by his teammate Mario Dominguez, dropping him all the way to 7th.
+The top three remained static until lap 66 when Oriol Servia's green flag pit stop was balked by his teammate Mario Domínguez, dropping him all the way to 7th.
 When Bourdais pitted on lap 68, Tristan Gommendy took the lead by staying out, gambling on a long-shot fuel strategy win.
 When Gommendy's race ended at the entrance of pit lane with minutes remaining in the 1 hour, 45 minute timed race (all Champ Car races in the season were held as timed races that ran 1 hour, 45 minutes), Bourdais retook the lead and led the remainder of the race in front of teammate Rahal, who did not provide an undue amount of pressure.
 Robert Doornbos solidified his lead in the rookie standings with a 3rd-place finish, while Oriol Servia fought back from the pit stop mishap to a solid 4th-place finish.